Building a Premium Android App Solo (Honest Story)

 What I’d tell myself at the start

 The Insights screen first.
-I eventually used the analytics/insights screen as my quality reference for everything else.
+I eventually used the analytics/insights screen (the one that powers episode prediction and pattern detection) as my quality reference for everything else.
 I should have built that first and propagated its design language outward, rather than building screens in the order they appear in the user flow.

 Docs for your own future self.
 I have a CLAUDE.md in the repo that describes the architecture, conventions, and decisions.
 I started treating my AI coding assistant as a junior developer who needs context.
 Writing that doc made both of us more productive.